091500/ifttthooks/README.md

 A: Tizen Platform has certain limitation for widgets.
 Currently there is no way to make a vibration or sound on widget screen: [https://developer.tizen.org/development/guides/web-application/application-management/applications/widget-application](https://developer.tizen.org/development/guides/web-application/application-management/applications/widget-application)

 Q: **I cannot enter code, because input field does not display first letters of text.
 How do I enter the text?**
+A: This was fixed in version 1.0.7
-A: Some users have words suggestion turned on in their Keyboard settings.
+Some users have words suggestion turned on in their Keyboard settings.
 A quick workaround could be turning off the suggestions, or simply swipe left on the text input field:
 [https://developer.samsung.com/galaxy-watch/design/patterns/input](https://developer.samsung.com/galaxy-watch/design/patterns/input)

 Share your impressions with #IFTTTHooks hashtag